HaseemArshad/Stock-Market-Prediction-Model/README.md

 ## How To Run: Clone the repo and open the notebook
+1. The main project file is StockMarketPredictionModel.ipynb so please run that.
-1. If you are running in an IDE (ex: VSCode) be sure to run the pipinstall for requirements.txt
+2. If you are running in an IDE (ex: VSCode) be sure to run the pipinstall for requirements.txt
+3. If you are on macos please uncomment the tile that requires libomp to be run, and run/let it be downloaded (this is required for XGBoost)